 Cézanne’s Portraits at the National Gallery

-From March 25 to July 1, "Cézanne’s Portraits," the first exhibition devoted to the famed post-impressionist’s portraits will be on display at the National Gallery of Art Around 60 of Paul Cézanne’s pieces gathered from various galleries will be shown.
+From March 25 to July 1, Cézanne’s Portraits the first exhibition devoted to the famed post-impressionist’s portraits, will be on display at the National Gallery of Art.
+Around 60 of Paul Cézanne’s pieces gathered from various galleries will be shown.

 However, this exhibit is unique because it provides the viewer with a lesser-known side of Cézanne’s artistic expression: his portraits.
 Visitors have the chance to experience the evolution of Cézanne’s artistic style from his Dark period up until his Mature and Final periods.
-Several of these paintings are exclusive to the National Gallery of Art, and a few are making their debut appearance here in the United States.
+Several of these paintings are exclusive to the National Gallery of Art, and a few are making their debut in the United States.